UXARRAY/uxarray/docs/user-guide/representation.rst

 .. note::

-    All cartesiain coordinates are stored in meters, ADD NOTE ABOUT NORMALIZATION?
+    All Cartesiain coordinates are stored in meters

 Connectivity